World Elijah Evangelical Mission

-The World Elijah Evangelical Mission (now known as Elijah's Ten Commandments Stone Country Korean Farmers) was a religious group founded in 1980 by a Chinese Korean man named Park Myung Hoo (朴鳴呼), with five levels of membership: God, Angel, General Secretary, Chief, and Director.
+The World Elijah Evangelical Mission (now known as Elijah's Ten Commandments Stone Country Korean Farmers) was the operating title in China of the South Korean new religious movement Doalnara founded in 1980 by a Korean man named Park Myung Ho (朴鳴呼), with five levels of membership: God, Angel, General Secretary, Chief, and Director.
 It had a presence in Zhejiang, Anhui, Shandong, Henan, and 11 other Provinces, Autonomous regions, Direct-controlled municipality.
 It was centered in Northeast China and established its own state within a state commune network called the Stone Kingdom until its abolition in 1999.

 It had more than a thousand members at its peak.

 Development

 He called himself the last prophet "Elijah", asked his followers to worship him as a "Stone Immortal", called the World Elijah Mission a "Stone Kingdom", and created the constitution, national flag, and National anthem; declared that "the end of the world will come in the year 2000, and on September 30, 1997, Elijah will stand as God in the world", and proclaimed that he would "smash and destroy all nations".

 The World Elijah Mission invested a large amount of money to carry out propaganda activities in China, and established more than 20 meeting points and contact points in various places, and rented land to build eight "Stone Kingdom" villages, where more than 600 believers sold their family property and moved their families to live together.
-In the "Stone Kingdom" villages, Ming-Hoo asked the believers to cut off all contact with the outside world, to focus on the doctrine of the World Elijah Evangelical Mission, to refrain from reading newspaper, watching TV, and listening to broadcast, and to "Absolute obedience to the call to complete the historical mission of establishing the Stone Kingdom system in China and bringing down the Chinese Communist Party system".
+In the "Stone Kingdom" villages, founder Myung Ho asked the believers to cut off all contact with the outside world, to focus on the doctrine of the World Elijah Evangelical Mission, to refrain from reading newspaper, watching TV, and listening to broadcast, and to "Absolute obedience to the call to complete the historical mission of establishing the Stone Kingdom system in China and bringing down the Chinese Communist Party system".
 Under the propaganda of the World Elijah Mission, more than a thousand Koreans and Han Chinese from the three northeastern provinces (Liaoning, Jilin, and Heilongjiang) joined the World Elijah Mission, and many of them sold all their family properties and moved to the "Stone Kingdom".

 It registered as a church in Taiwan on February 15, 1983.